davidherdu/java-paint/README.md

+You're given the task of writing a simple console version of a drwaing program.
+The functionality of the program is quite limite but should be extensible.
+The program should work as follows:

+1. create new canvas.
+2. start drwaing on the canvas by issuing various commands.
+3. quit.

+The program should support the followings commands:

 | Command          | Description                                                                                          |
 |------------------| :--------------------------------------------------------------------------------------------------- |
 | `C w h`          | Should create a new canvas  of width w and height h. |